FAQs

 What are committees?

-Committees are subdivisions of the Senate that supplement and enhance the regular work Senators do on the General Board.
+Committees are subdivisions of the Senate that supplement and enhance the work of Senators.
 Each committee provides a focused space for Senators to hone in on issues that relate to the three main areas of our mission.

-The Engagement Committee works with students and Student Groups to find strategies and methods to increase community engagement and ensure the longevity of student projects in collaboration with the Finance Committee.
+The Engagement Committee oversees a long running roster of collaborative projects, regular Senate programming, and provides logistical event planning support for Senator and Senate Initiatives.
+They also work with students and Student Groups to find strategies and methods to increase community engagement and ensure the longevity of student projects in collaboration with other Committees.

 Lastly, the Advocacy Committee actively listens to and catalogs emerging, current, and longstanding needs in the student community.
 Formulating strategies, campaigns, and plans to effectively address them, as well as bring them to the attention of the wider Senate.